 Step 2: Check the additional requirements/information.

 Depending on your country of residence, additional document requirements may apply.
-Below you can find out about the requirements for the United Kingdom.
+Below you can find out about the requirements in Uganda.

 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
-In the United Kingdom, you can do this by providing one of the following documents:
+In Uganda, you can do this by providing one of the following documents:

-if you also hold the UK nationality: a valid UK passport or ID card.
+- if you also have the Ugandan nationality: a valid Ugandan passport or ID card.